The station through time

 This hand tinted postcard was printed by T.Leach of Bath Street, Abingdon.
 Although published in 1904 the actual photograph may have been taken a year or two previously.
 Posted by a student at Culham College who wrote that he was looking forward to once more standing on this platform, presumably to return home at the end of term.
 It is franked 'Abingdon 28 Oct 1904'.

-In this view the original signal box can be seen with the signal man leaning out surveying the scene.
+In this view the original signal box can be seen with the signalman leaning out surveying the scene.
 Platform 2 does appear to be quite busy.
 As originaly built, passengers at stations such as Culham were expected to cross the line via a boarded crossing as in the foreground.
-This must still have been the case in 1904 as there is no sign of a footbridge.
 A safer alternative would have been to use the arched road bridge in the background.
+A few more years had to elapse after this picture was taken before Culham eventually got its footbridge.
 To the right is the original platform shelter and behind it the 'Railway Hotel' as it was then called.
-Near the centre of the picture can be seen the head shunt from the goods shed with some discarded conical milk churns.
-The very tall telegraph pole carries many wires, all presumably for use by the railway.
+Near the centre of the picture can be seen some discarded conical milk churns and the head shunt from the goods shed, still laid with broad gauge bridge rail despite the Didcot to Oxford branch having been converted to standard gauge more than thirty years previously in 1872.
+The very tall telegraph pole carries many wires, all for use by the railway.

 Layout of station in 1908